The one-station bike repositioning problem: Interval optimization

 Moreover, we have

 \end{enumerate} \end{proposition}

-As a consequence of \PROREF{PN:MultipleOptimalInterventions} we can conclude that the set of optimal interventions for the uncapacitated problem is an interval \XIRSTAR\ uniquely determined by any optimal intervention.
-Such an optimal intervention interval reduces to a single point when the optimal loss is positive.
+As a consequence of \PROREF{PN6:MultipleOptimalInterventions} we can conclude that the set of optimal interventions for the uncapacitated problem is an interval that reduces to a single point when the optimal loss is positive.
 In all cases any intervention $x\notin\XIRSTAR$ generates an additional loss equal to the distance of $x$ from the boundary of \XIRSTAR.
-From now on, we denote with $\LISTAR$ the optimal loss and with $\XISTAR$ the optimal intervention with minimum modulus in \XIRSTAR, that is $\XISTAR=\XIDSTAR$ if $\XIDSTAR>0$, $\XISTAR=\XIUSTAR$ if $\XIUSTAR<0$, $\XISTAR=0$, otherwise.